 Working with HealthMyne’s leadership team, Cooper is combining Philips’ disciplined approach to delivering processes with what he learned at Roche about working with others across boundaries to solve problems.

-“As a small team, a small organization, there’s no way for HealthMyne to survive if people are not working together.
+“As a small team and a small organization there’s no way for HealthMyne to survive if people are not working together.
 And I think we’re set up well to do that,” he says.
 “If you stand in the middle of the office on any given day, you’ll see everybody interacting with everybody else.
 In addition, one of the things HealthMyne does tremendously well is focusing on having well defined, well executed processes.
 We’re already delivering product releases on schedule, on budget.
-To be doing that routinely within just a short couple of years, is something very few organizations have the discipline to do, and it’s incredible to see.”
+To be doing that routinely within just a short couple of years is something very few organizations have the discipline to do, and it’s incredible to see.”

 Cooper’s approach to building an equally amazing service organization for HealthMyne is focused on bringing a few key beliefs to life within the organizations: